leandrosardi/blackops/README.md

 **Note:**

-- In the example above, if the `--connect-as-root` flag is disabled, then BlackOps will access the node with the `blackstack` user.
+- In the example above, if the `--root` flag is disabled, then BlackOps will access the node with the `blackstack` user.
 Otherwise, it will access with the `root` user.

 ## 4. Environment Variable `$OPSLIB`